The 1900s was the height of The Edwardian Era. It was given that name because of King Edward VII of England.

 The 1900s beauty ideal

 The ideal beauty was called ‘The Gibson Girl’.
-She was invented by Charles Dana Gibson, an American illustrator.
-She would appear in fashion magazines and advertising.
+She was invented by Charles Dana Gibson, an American illustrator and would also appear in fashion magazines and advertising.
 She was sort of snooty looking, her eyes slightly downward cast and it’s incredible hairdo.
 The name of the hairdo was called ‘A Cottage Loaf’.
 Why was it called like that you may ask?
 In the 1900’s there was a type of bread that was popular called a cottage loaf and it’s basically a round bread with another knot of bread on top.

 The makeup of that decade was simple really.
 Women just wore a little bit of rouge and then, of course, they would have their incredible cottage loaf hairdo.
 Which they would often decorate with feathers and combs and thing like that.
 It was a very natural look.